An American Injustice: Emmett Till

 “It’s was our way to use filmmaking as an activism tool to make sure that justice prevails in this case,” said Beauchamp.

-“I will give the FBI tremendous credit for their investigation in the Emmett Till case they did a tremendous job of piecing together what information was available,” said Mitchell.
+“I will give the FBI tremendous credit for their investigation in the Emmett Till case.
+They did a tremendous job of piecing together what information was available,” he said.

 Due to the age of the case, it’s been the statue of limitations on a federal level but not the state.